-The best Australian indigenous travel experiences offer the most enriching experience of the world’s oldest living culture.
-For many travellers, indigenous Australian tour become the most meaningful and memorable part of their Australia trip.
-If you haven’t had an indigenous travel experience, make this the year you seek one out.
+The best Australian indigenous travel experiences offer the most enriching encounters with the world’s oldest living culture.
+For many travellers, experiences with Australia’s First Nations peoples become the most meaningful and memorable part of an Australia trip.
+If you haven’t experienced a tour, workshop or walk with an Aboriginal guide, make this the year you do.

 Best Australian Indigenous Travel Experiences – From Bush Tucker Walks to Hikes to See Ancient Rock Art

-We hope this story – originally written by Terence and myself in a shorter form for syndication in American newspapers almost a decade ago – inspires all travellers, local and foreign, to seek out the best Australian indigenous travel experiences when you head down under.
-I’ve also provided a guide to our picks of more of the best Australian Aboriginal tours below the story.
+We hope this story, which Terence and I wrote in a slightly different form for syndication in American newspapers more than 15 years ago, inspires all travellers, local and foreign, to seek out the best Australian indigenous travel experiences when you head down under.

 “Today you mob are Malgana people,” Capes, a handsome, thirty-something, former football player turned tour guide, told us.